Ahrar al-Sham

-Harakat Ahrar al-Sham al-Islamiyya (حركة أحرار الشام الإسلامية), commonly referred to as Ahrar al-Sham, is a coalition of multiple Islamist and Salafist units that coalesced into a single brigade and later a division in order to fight against the Syrian Government led by Bashar al-Assad during the Syrian Civil War.
+Harakat Ahrar al-Sham al-Islamiyya (حركة أحرار الشام الإسلامية), commonly referred to as Ahrar al-Sham, was a coalition of multiple Sunni Islamist units that coalesced into a single brigade and later a division in order to fight against the Ba'athist regime led by Bashar al-Assad during the Syrian Civil War.
 Ahrar al-Sham was led by Hassan Aboud until his death in 2014.
 In July 2013, Ahrar al-Sham had 10,000 to 20,000 fighters, which at the time made it the second most powerful unit fighting against al-Assad, after the Free Syrian Army.
 It was the principal organization operating under the umbrella of the Syrian Islamic Front and was a major component of the Islamic Front.
 With an estimated 20,000 fighters in 2015, Ahrar al-Sham became the largest rebel group in Syria after the Free Syrian Army became less powerful.
-Ahrar al-Sham and Jaysh al-Islam are the main rebel groups supported by Turkey.
+Ahrar al-Sham and Jaysh al-Islam were the main rebel groups supported by Turkey.

 On 18 February 2018, Ahrar al-Sham merged with the Nour al-Din al-Zenki Movement to form the Syrian Liberation Front.

 The group aims to create an Islamic state under Sharia law.
 While both are major rebel groups, Ahrar al-Sham is not to be confused with Tahrir al-Sham, its main rival and former ally.
-Before 2016, Ahrar al-Sham cooperated with the al-Nusra Front, originally an affiliate of al-Qaeda.
-However, from 2017 onward it increasingly fought against al-Nusra, which rebranded as Tahrir al-Sham with a former Ahrar leader, Abu Jaber, as emir, and recruited some of Ahrar al-Sham's most hardline units.
+Before 2016, Ahrar al-Sham allied with the al-Nusra Front, a now-defunct affiliate of al-Qaeda.
+From 2017 onward, it increasingly fought against Tahrir al-Sham, an Islamic coalition formed under the initiative of a former Ahrar leader, Abu Jaber Sheikh; through a merger of Ahrar al-Sham's Jaysh al-Ahrar faction, Jabhat Fatah al-Sham, Nur al-Din Zenki and other militia groups.

+At the Syrian Revolution Victory Conference, which was held on 29 January 2025, most factions of the armed opposition, including Ahrar al-Sham, announced their dissolution and were incorporated into the newly formed Ministry of Defense.